 America might not have known how good a shooter Green has become before Tuesday night, but he's finished in the top 10 in the NBA in 3-point accuracy in each of the last two years, he's got the fourth-highest career long-ball percentage among active NBA players, and he was 28 for 65 (43.1 percent) from deep in the postseason heading into the Finals.
 That stroke's legit.

 That said, here's a bold prediction: I don't think the sharpshooting UNC product will continue to hit 69.6 percent from downtown for the balance of this series.
-But as my colleague Eric Freeman wrote recapping San Antonio's epic 16 3-pointer performance in Game 3, Green's marksmanship is "no mirage."
+But as my colleague Eric Freeman wrote of the Spurs recapping San Antonio's epic 16 3-pointer performance in Game 3, Green's marksmanship is "no mirage."

-If Miami wants to keep Green from lighting them up all day, they're going to have to avoid sloppy rotations, close out under control, get hands in his face, and keep him from being able to calmly step into shots like there's no defense in front of him — even when there is one.
+If Miami wants to keep Green from lighting them up all day, they're going to have to avoid sloppy rotations, close out under control, get hands in his face and keep him from being able to calmly step into shots like there's no defense in front of him, even when there is one.
 Unconscious shooters need to be woken up, and it'll be critical for Miami to shake Green out of his sweet slumber in Game 4.